houjieth/SFFoodTruck/static/doc/design_doc.md

 * We are not storing relational data, and we don't need a relational schema for supporting joints and aggregation
 * MongoDB provides a good indexing system which allows us to query text and geospatial coordinates efficiently
+* We didn't choose MySQL or PostgreSQL because we don't need table joins or complex queries

 One interesting part is how MongoDB keep the geospatial index.
 Essentially it uses a multikey index called "2dsphere" which indexes locations based on their coordinates.
 Internally it uses B tree to support `O(logn)` speed for doing range query, which is what we use to query locations around a specific coordinate.